Raffi-Baldassini/TeamSoftwareProject/README.md

 Game-specific stats are updated every 100ms and displayed between the virtual keyboard and generated text.
 Any changes to your overall statistics will be reflected in your profile.

+## Known Issues

+*These remain in this version due to time constraints* Some portions have not been made fully adaptive to dark mode, specifically the error messages on the sign in/up and login pop-ups, and the profile page.
+Some portions of the site do not respond well to certain screen sizes, see project brief Section 11 for more info.

 ## Code Conventions:

 We employed the Google Python style guidelines while writing our code

 ## Contributors: